Mohak-2007/pythonproject/README.md

 # pythonproject
-Check if a Number is Even or Odd
+Check if the Number is Even or Odd

 1. Takes an integer input from the user.
 2. Checks whether the number is even or odd using an if-else statement.